Pensioner Mortgages For 60, 65, 70, Or 80-Year-Olds

 Interest only mortgages for over 65s

-A retirement interest only mortgage is very easy for the over 65s to qualify for as long as they have ample funds for the monthly interest payments.
+A retirement interest only mortgage is straightforward for the over 65s to qualify for, as long as they have ample funds for the monthly interest payments.

-A comprehensive affordability assessment and independent advice will be needed to assess your workplace pension, pension statement and state benefits.
+A comprehensive affordability assessment and independent advice will be required to evaluate your workplace pension, pension statement, and state benefits.
 Your pension income is key for Rio mortgages.

 An interest only retirement mortgage can help you pay your outstanding mortgage accounts that have a maximum age.